NOAA-FIMS/FIMSdiags/README.md

 ## Learning FIMSdiags

-The two FIMSdiags functions each have a vignette describing how to apply them to a FIMS model.
+Each FIMSdiags function has a vignette describing how to apply them to a FIMS model.
 These are available in the <a href="https://noaa-fims.github.io/FIMSdiags/articles/index.html" target="_blank">articles</a> section of the FIMS github.io website.

-The help documentation for each function is available within R via a command like `?FIMSdiags::fims_likelihood`.
+The help documentation for each function is available within R via a command like `?FIMSdiags::run_fims_likelihood`.

 ## Installing FIMSdiags